beeatriz89/mars-surface-radiation-geant4/README.md

 This repository contains the source code developed for the MSc thesis:

-**Effective Dose Estimation on Mars using Monte Carlo Simulations and Radiobiological Modeling**
+**Effective dose estimation on Mars and the Moon using simulations and radiobiological modeling**

 The project focuses on the simulation and dosimetric assessment of radiation exposure at the Martian surface using Monte Carlo methods and the Geant4 toolkit.

 ## Contents

 * **Geant4** — Monte Carlo simulation code for radiation transport through the Martian environment and computational phantoms.
-* **Python** — Scripts developed for processing simulation outputs and performing dosimetric calculations.
+* **Python** — Scripts developed to automate the Monte Carlo simulations.

 ## References and acknowledgements